 Multidrug-resistant TB (MDR TB) is TB that is resistant to at least two of the best anti-TB drugs-isoniazid and rifampin.
 MDR TB is hard to treat and can be fatal.
 People with HIV are at greater risk of dying of MDR TB than those without HIV.
-The percentage of MDR TB cases in the United States has remained steady since 1998; in 2011, among all reported TB cases in the United States, 1.3% were characterized as primary MDR TB (defined as no previous history of TB disease).
+The percentage of MDR TB cases in the United States has remained relatively steady at approximately 1-2% in recent years; in 2013, among all reported TB cases in the United States, 1.2% were characterized as primary MDR TB (defined as no previous history of TB disease).
 Extensively drug-resistant TB is a rare type of MDR TB that is resistant not only to isoniazid and rifampin, but also any fluoroquinolone and at least one of three injectable second-line drugs.
 It is extremely hard to treat, and the remaining treatment options are less effective.